cern-cta/CTA/taped/cta-taped.1cta.md

 ## [mounts]

+Session timeout checks affect liveness only; they do not terminate or recover sessions.
+Preparing, Finalizing and controller operations remain unchecked.

 minimum_queued_bytes *(default: 500000000000)*

 :   Minimum queued bytes required before the scheduler considers an archive or retrieve queue large enough to mount.